wp-plugins/raise-the-money/readme.txt

 == Installation ==

+**Overview**

 1. Install the Raise The Money plugin
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Place your RTM shortcode (found in your Raise The Money account) anywhere in your website where you would like your contribution form to appear.

+**Install from your WordPress website (Recommended)**

+1. Sign in to your WordPress website
+2. Go to "Plugins" > "Add New"
+3. Search for "Raise The Money"
+4. Click "Install Now"
+5. Click "Activate Plugin"
-1. Place your shortcode (found in your Raise The Money account) anywhere in your website where you would like your contribution form to appear.
+6. Place your RTM shortcode (found in your Raise The Money account) anywhere in your website where you would like your contribution form to appear.

 == Frequently Asked Questions ==